evangelistalab/forte/docs/sphinx/methods/mcscf.rst

 The max value allowed in orbital update vector.
-If a value in the orbital update vector is greater than this number, the update vector will be scaled by 0.5 / max value.
+If a value in the orbital update vector is greater than this number, the update vector will be scaled by this number / max value.

 * Type: double
 * Default: 0.5